nalgeon/sqlean/README.md

 ## Funding

-Sqlean is a community project, not backed by any company or fund.
+Sqlean is kindly sponsored by [Paul Harrington](https://github.com/phrrngtn).
+Thank you, Paul!

-If you find it useful, please consider sponsoring it on GitHub.
+If you find Sqlean useful, please consider sponsoring it on GitHub.
 It really helps to move the project forward.

 ♥ [Become a sponsor](https://github.com/sponsors/nalgeon) to support Sqlean.